Vapok/AdventureBackpacks/PATCHNOTES.md

 # Adventure Backpacks Patchnotes

+# 1.5.6.0
+* Adding in Korean Translation thanks to hanawa07!

 # 1.5.5.0
 * Adding in German Translation thanks to Tyrone.
 * Adding in Cold Resistance as a configurable Status Effect.